Area of Practice

 Protect your assets, your investments, and your life’s hard work with estate planning services from King & King Attorneys At Law.
-Our team is experienced in handling estate planning, and we can help you set up a will, trusts, charitable donations, naming an executor, deciding on beneficiaries, and even laying out your funeral arrangements.
-With our experienced Tennessee and Alabama lawyers by your side, you’ll have an easier time preparing yourself, your assets, and even your family for the future.
+Our team is experienced in handling estate planning, and we can help you set up a will, trusts, charitable donations, naming an executor, deciding on beneficiaries, and even detailing out your funeral arrangements.
+With our experienced lawyers by your side, you’ll have an easier time preparing yourself, your assets, and even your family for the future.

 Without a will, the state’s intestate succession laws will determine how and to whom your estate passes at your death.